15 things to do in Cambridge that will give you goosebumps

 Across 30 galleries, the Fitzwilliam is home to a staggering collection of over half a million artefacts, sculptures and antiquities from all around the world as well as works of art by Leonardo da Vinci, Rubens, Constable, Rembrandt, Renoir and Van Gogh.
 We have spent many an afternoon here getting lost and exploring its many treasures.
 With no charge for admission, the Fitzwilliam Museum is one of the best free things to do in Cambridge today.

 Break for coffee and a sticky bun

 Every sightseeing adventure needs a break for re-fuelling and your day trip to Cambridge is no exception.
-What better place to take stock and re-charge than by experiencing the delights of two institutions in Cambridge - one recently established, the other 100 years old this year.
+What better place to take stock and re-charge than by experiencing the delights of 2 Cambridge institutions - one recently established, the other 100 years old this year.